 Reporting is vital, especially now when owners and managers are keeping a close watch on expenses, revenues, and profits.
-Instead of having your back-office staff configure and send reports on inventory, payroll or sales manually, your POS system can send them automatically each week or even each day.
-You only need to type in email addresses once, tell the system what they need to know, and your POS system does the rest.
+Instead of sending reports on inventory, payroll or sales manually, your POS system can send them automatically, weekly or daily.
+You only need to type in email addresses once, tell the system what to report, and your POS system does the rest.

-Your POS system can help managers find more time in their days by enabling employees to print their schedules and clock in and out right from the system.
-Some POS solution providers are also integrating additional functionality to help manage labor during the pandemic, such as asking health screening questions when employees clock in.
+Your POS system can also save managers time.
+Employees can print their schedules and clock in and out right from the system.
+Some POS solution providers are also integrating additional functionality to help manage labor during the pandemic.
+For example, they may be able to ask health screening questions when employees clock in, automating the process.

 Improving customer experiences

 Efficiency isn’t only essential for restaurant operations.
 It’s also necessary for creating great customer experiences.
-Even though customers may be ordering more often for pickup rather than waiting for a table in the dining room, they still expect prompt, efficient service.
-Apps like a curbside check-in service, for example, can help improve CX, allowing customers to notify you when they arrive and where they’re parked and communicate it directly to your staff through your POS system.
+Even though more customers may be ordering for pickup rather than in the dining room, they still expect prompt, efficient service.
+Apps like a curbside check-in service, for example, can help improve CX.
+They allow customers to notify you when they arrive and where they’re parked and alert your staff through your POS system.

 Don’t Settle for Inefficiency

 Keep in mind that not every POS system can deliver the same efficiency gains.
-If you’re ready for your first system or to upgrade from one that doesn’t support efficient restaurant operations, it’s important to evaluate your options carefully.
-Demo systems to see how they work, paying special attention to how many times a server has to click to enter an order, how easy it is to print checks, and the work required by your back office to keep your business running.
+If you’re ready to upgrade from one that doesn’t support efficient restaurant operations, it’s important to evaluate your options carefully.
+Demo systems to see how they work.
+Pay special attention to how many times a server has to click to enter an order and how easy it is to print checks.
+Also, consider the work required by your back office to keep your business running.

-Completing each task may only save a few seconds at the POS terminal or on a tablet tableside, but over the course of a day, week, or month, those seconds can add up to more table turns, more efficient use of labor, faster service, and happier customers.
+Completing each task may only save a few seconds at the POS terminal or on a tablet tableside.
+However, over a week or month, those seconds can add up to more table turns, faster service, and happier customers.

-Are you ready to learn more about how to manage a more efficient restaurant, saving time and money?
+Are you ready to learn more about managing a more efficient restaurant, saving time and money?
 Contact Everything but the Food.